ruyakubu/rai-dashboard-workshop/docs/lab2-model-overview/analyze-dataset-cohort.md

 ![dataset confusion matrix](/img/tutorial/4-dataset-confusion-matrix.png "Dataset confusion matrix")

 2. You will observe that the model is performing better with patient that are "Not Readmitted" compare to "Readmitted".
-The number of True Negative should be more that False Positive.
+The number of False Negative should be less that True Negative.
+This mean out of all the patient data, the model was only able to predict 24 patients correctly to be Readmitted back to the hospital in < 30 days.
 * The number of True Positive (TP) is:  802
-* The number of False Negative (FN) is: 9
+* The number of False Negative (FN) is: 159
-* The number of False Positive (FP) is: 159
+* The number of False Positive (FP) is: 9
 * The number of True Negative (TN) is: 24